-- Obtaining management's Board-approved strategic plan.
-We held discussions with management to understand the budgeting process and the key assumptions made in the forecasting processes, over management's going concern assessment period; - Performing a comparison of the cash flow forecasts used in the going concern assessment to those in the strategic plan and, where applicable, compared these forecasts for consistency to those used elsewhere in the business, including for long term contract accounting and impairment assessments; - Assessing whether the stress testing performed by management appropriately considered the principal risks facing the business, and were adequate; - Using our own knowledge from the audit and assessment of previous forecasting accuracy we calculated sensitivities to apply to management's cash flow forecasts.
-These procedures confirmed significant liquidity and covenant headroom in management's forecasts when performing severe but plausible sensitivities; - Evaluating the feasibility of management's mitigating actions in response to the severe stress testing scenarios; and - We assessed the adequacy of disclosures in the Going Concern statement on page 64, the Audit Committee report on page 100 and statements in Note 36 of the Financial Statements and found these appropriately reflect our understanding of the process undertaken and the conclusion reached.
+- Obtaining the board-approved strategic plan.
+We held discussions with management to understand the budgeting process and the key assumptions made over management's going concern assessment period - Performing a comparison of the cash flow forecasts used in the going concern assessment to those in the strategic plan and, where applicable, compared these forecasts for consistency to those used elsewhere in the business, including for long term contract accounting and impairment assessments - Assessing whether the stress testing performed by management appropriately considered the principal risks facing the business, and were adequate - Using our own knowledge from the audit and assessment of previous forecasting accuracy we have assessed management's sensitivities applied to cash flow forecasts.
+These procedures confirmed liquidity and covenant headroom in management's forecasts when performing severe but plausible sensitivities - Evaluating the feasibility of management's mitigating actions in response to the severe stress testing scenarios; and - We assessed the adequacy of disclosures in the Going Concern statement on page 69, the Audit Committee report on page 103 and statements in Note 35 of the Financial Statements and found these appropriately reflect our understanding of the process undertaken and the conclusion reached.